Making games is good for you (free PDF!)

 Teams in my current community developed 200 games since October 2015

 My main work is as the founder and lead trainer of HomeTeam GameDev.
 HomeTeam is in an independent, member-led, remote learning community.
 It's built on a non-traditional approach to practical skills education.
 The heart of what we do is project-based learning, tailoring every person's path to their strengths and goals, and providing just-in-time training in context to address real gaps people surface when working on problems they want to solve.HomeTeam GameDev is the third organization of this kind that I established.
 The pattern started with the Game Creation Society at Carnegie Mellon in 2004.
 I further iterated on the methods to start VGDev at Georgia Tech in 2010.
 Both clubs are still active today.
-Game Creation Society released 190 games, and VGDev developed 150 games (internet archive page, main site is temporarily down).
+Game Creation Society released 190 games, and VGDev developed 150 games (note: at the time of this writing their current site doesn't display properly on mobile).

 "I credit the Game Creation Society with cultivating my expertise in a broad range of disciplines as well as establishing my professional career in game development."